aimfeld/ZendDiCompiler/README.md

 - Instance configuration
 - Type preferences

-DiWrapper creates a `GeneratedServiceLocator` class n the data directory and automatically refreshes it when changed constructors cause an exception.
+DiWrapper creates a `GeneratedServiceLocator` class in the `data` directory and automatically refreshes it when changed constructors cause an exception.
 However, if you e.g. change parameters in the [di instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php), you have to manually delete `data/GeneratedServiceLocator.php` to force a refresh.
 In your staging and production deployment/update process, make sure that `data/GeneratedServiceLocator.php` is deleted!

-## Using shared instances
+## Shared instances

 You need to provide shared instances to [DiWrapper::addSharedInstances()](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/DiWrapper.php) in your application module's onBootstrap() method in the following cases (also see example below):